iknowjason/CMLab/labs/dscv2/dscv2-lab-guide.md

      }
    }
    ```
-4. On win1, apply the DSC configuration to the Location Configuration Manager by using the ```Start-DscConfiguration``` cmdlet:
+4. On win1, open up a new powershell session as Administrator or use the Powershell ISE open a **New Script**.
+Paste this code in and hit the green button in Powershell ISE.
+This will apply the DSC configuration to the Location Configuration Manager by using the ```Start-DscConfiguration``` cmdlet:

    ```bash
    $registrationKey = "8dd78714-b559-496b-8911-56554bc4bda5"